skellystudios/skelly-io/skellyio-jekyll/_posts/2016-02-12-storytime-lang.markdown

 ### Printing

 The verb `said` represents printing to the console.
-Other conjugations of the verb are valid, and they don't need to make grammatical sense in the sentence (although that's the fun of it),
+Other conjugations of the verb are valid, and they don't need to make grammatical sense in the sentence (although that's the fun of it).

 A variable followed by a `said` and then a quoted string will print the value of the string, as well as returning that as the expression's value.